Basic Workflow: Models and Sampling#

 Supported Models#

-To express your problem as an objective function and submit to a D-Wave hybrid sampler for solution, you typically use one of the Ocean software quadratic models or nonlinear model supported by the Leap service’s hybrid solvers:
+To express your problem as an objective function that you can submit to a D‑Wave hybrid sampler for solution, you typically use Ocean software’s nonlinear model.

 Nonlinear models typically represent general optimization problems with an objective function and/or one or more constraints over integer and/or binary variables; the model supports constraints natively.

 This model is especially suited for use with decision variables that represent a common logic, such as subsets of choices or permutations of ordering.
-For example, in a traveling salesperson problem permutations of the variables representing cities can signify the order of the route being optimized and in a knapsack problem the variables representing items can be divided into subsets of packed and not packed.
+For example, in a traveling salesperson problem, permutations of the variables representing cities can signify the order of the route being optimized, and, in a knapsack problem, the variables representing items can be divided into subsets of packed and not packed.
+The design principles and major features of this solver are described in the dwave-optimization philosophy page.

 Samplers#